martharamkoti/hello-world/README.md

 # hello-world
-Thi is my first project in GitHub.
+This is my first project in GitHub. and this is my readme.md file of my project.